Scoring and Base-Running

 Sometimes you will see a runner get caught in a "run down" - for example he sets off to steal second base, realises he won't get there and tries to get back to first, and you'll see the first and second basemen throwing the ball to each other to try and make a tag without the runner managing to break past one of them to make it safe to a base.
 Occasionally the fielding side will make a mess of this and a runner escapes to reach base safely.

 If the thrown ball misses its target and goes out of play ("thrown away") then all runners are normally awarded two extra bases (and may score, if home base is awarded).
 This most commonly happens on an errant throw to first or third base which rolls into the dugout or goes into the stands.
 If a pitcher throws the ball away trying to throw out a base stealer then only one base is awarded.

 Blocking Home Plate

-The catcher is effectively allowed to block Home Plate by standing (or crouching) over it whilst waiting for a throw and a runner, so long as he only blocks it once the ball is close to home plate.
-If he does so, then the runner (who is of course moving at speed) is allowed to slide in and touch the bag to score a run (usually requiring the removal of the catcher from where he is crouching).
-This is often one of the most exciting plays in baseball, and of course one of the most dangerous.
-Catchers often get hurt, either in the process of tagging out the runner or whilst failing to do so.
+Whilst a catcher used to be able to block Home Plate by standing (or crouching) over it whilst waiting for a throw, this is no longer allowed due to the number of serious injuries.
+Instead the catcher will try and tag the runner before he reaches the plate, though he may try to get away with obstructing the plate.
 Remember that the runner still has to touch home base, so at the same time as he's sliding in and wiping out the catcher he still has to make contact with the plate!
 And if the catcher is to make the tag, he has to hold onto the ball while he does so.